Esri/arcgis-maps-sdk-dotnet-samples/src/Phone/ArcGISRuntimeSamplesPhone/Samples/Security/PKIAuthentication/ReadMe.md

  - A Personal Information Exchange (.pfx) file containing the certificate information (can be exported from the certificate).

 ###Project requirements###
  - Your .pfx file (certificate) must be added to the project's "Certificates" folder.
+In the Visual Studio properties window, set the build action property to "Content".
  - The "CertificateFileName" variable (top of MainPage.xaml.cs) must be updated with the name of the .pfx file.
  - The "SecuredPortalUrl" variable must be updated with a URL that points to your PKI-secured portal.